Retail Motor Industry Federation

 The Retail Motor Industry Federation (RMI) represents the interests of motor industry operators in England, Wales, Northern Ireland and the Isle of Man providing sales and services to motorists and businesses.
 It does not represent businesses in Scotland, which are represented by the independent Scottish Motor Trade Association.

 History

-It began from 1914.
-Motor vehicle retailers broke away from the Society of Motor Manufacturers and Traders (SMMT) to form the Motor Agents Association, which became the Retail Motor Industry Federation in 1990.
+It began in 1914, when motor vehicle retailers broke away from the Society of Motor Manufacturers and Traders (SMMT) to form the Motor Agents Association.
+This became the Retail Motor Industry Federation in 1990.